Harmelodic/imdb-util-js/README.md

 # imdb

-A program for interacting with the IMDb datasets in a more sensible way.
+A tool for pulling JSON data from the IMDb datasets.

 ## Setup